ISP Throttling: How Do You Know If You’re Being Throttled?

 Should You Be Concerned About ISP Throttling?

 So is ISP throttling that big of a deal?
 It depends on who you are.
-Some people consider it a mere annoyance, while others see it as a form of internet censorship.
+Some people think of it as a mere annoyance, while others see it as a form of internet censorship.

-But there’s also the larger question of getting what you pay for in terms of internet speeds.
-A study from Northeastern University found that nearly every U.S. cellular provider throttles.5 Is that fair if your speed tests aren’t performing?
-Personally, we think not, but your level of concern is your prerogative.
+But there’s the larger question of getting what you pay for in terms of internet speeds as well.
+A study from Northeastern University found that almost all of the U.S. cellular providers throttle your speeds.4 Is that fair if your speed tests don’t meet the speeds you pay for?
+We don’t think so.
+But, your level of concern is your choice.

 How to Stop ISP Throttling

-If ISP throttling is a huge concern of yours, we have a solution: Use a VPN.
-And even if you don’t want to use one for whatever reason, we have some other surefire methods for a free and open internet.
+If ISP throttling is a huge concern of yours, we can solve your problem: Use a VPN.
+And even if you don’t want to use one for any reason, we have some other ways you can get on a free and open internet.

 VPN

 A VPN is a virtual private network that hides your IP address and your browsing history from your ISP.
-If your ISP can’t see where you’re going online or who you are, then it can’t throttle certain sites.
+If your ISP can’t see where you go online or who you are, then it can’t throttle sites.
+This keeps your ISP from singling you out.
 Learn how to set up a VPN to get started.

 Proxy

-Another option is a proxy server, which will also hide your IP address so your ISP won’t be able to tell who you are.
-But unlike a VPN, a proxy server hides your IP address only, so it’s not the best choice for the privacy-minded.
+Another way you can stop your ISP from throttling you is with a proxy server.
+This will hide your IP address too so your ISP can’t tell who you are.
+But unlike a VPN, a proxy server does not hide the way you use the internet.
+So, it’s not the best choice if you want full privacy.

 New ISP